andretauffer/git_library/README.md

 The db is run on port 5432 inside a docker container

 ### To Run this project

+- Requirements
+  1. npm
+  2. docker if you wish to run the db functionalities.
+However the search engine and the default feed will work without the database.
+To install docker and be able to run the full project follow I recommend this article on how to do it in ubuntu 18.04: https://www.digitalocean.com/community/tutorials/how-to-install-and-use-docker-on-ubuntu-18-04

+Steps to get it running using npm:

 1. Clone the repo
 2. Install dependencies for the express server in the root